-- 1.2.1 'A landscape for success' is the new Local Plan for Torbay, covering the period from now to 2032 and beyond.
-This Plan includes matters that relate not only to the use of land but also to other things such as funding and infrastructure (roads, schools, water supply, climate change etc).
-For this reason it is called a 'spatial plan'. - 1.2.2 This Plan has already been shaped by engagement with local residents, visitors and other key stakeholders.
+1.2.1 'A landscape for success' is the new Local Plan for Torbay, covering the period from 2012 to 2030 and beyond.
+This Plan includes matters that relate not only to the use of land but also to other matters such as funding and infrastructure (including roads, schools, water supply and climate change).
+For this reason it is called a 'spatial plan'.

+1.2.2 This Plan has already been shaped by engagement with local residents, visitors and other key stakeholders.
 This includes an early 'Issues and Options' document for the former Core Strategy published in 2006, followed by the 'Vision, objectives and options for growth in Torbay' document published in 2009.
 The debate triggered by this document was later supplemented by a Stakeholder Workshop in October 2010 that focussed on the scale and distribution of new development.
-In Autumn 2012 a draft Local Plan was published for consultation, setting out the Preferred Option for growth, and the healthy feedback from that has informed this Plan.
+In Autumn 2012 a draft Local Plan was published for consultation, setting out the Preferred Option for growth; the healthy feedback has subsequently informed this Plan.
 Consequently the Plan now provides a high level strategy for the Bay, plus specific proposals for each town and site specific proposals for the necessary 5 year supply of land for new homes.
 Local councillors and the community have been continuously involved in the Plan's evolution and, more recently, in the refresh of parts of the evidence base, such as the Strategic Housing Land Availability Assessment (SHLAA).
-Councillors and the community (business and resident) will be involved the delivery of the Plan and in its review.
+The Policies and Proposals in the